augustkx/VAE_learning-a-representation-for-navigation/README.md

 ### Training VAE

-The training data is the seqence of image exracting from a house tour video in https://www.youtube.com/watch?v=jdNiWiXiJQ4\&t=200s
+The training data is the set of images exracting from a house tour video in https://www.youtube.com/watch?v=jdNiWiXiJQ4\&t=200s

 Here are the procedures for prearing training images: